 Since 2009, Chapter 40.1 of the Criminal Procedural Code has allowed plea bargaining agreements to be entered into in criminal proceedings, including proceedings regarding bribery offences.

-Under a plea bargaining agreement, the defendant undertakes to provide information and to cooperate in the investigation of crimes committed by other persons (disclosure of his or her own crimes does not suffice).
-If the defendant fulfils these obligations and circumstances aggravating his or her liability are not determined, the sentence for his or her own crimes will not exceed half of the maximum punishment provided for such types of crime by the Criminal Code.
+Under a plea bargaining agreement, the defendant undertakes to provide information and to cooperate in the investigation of crimes committed by other persons (disclosure of their own crimes does not suffice).
+If the defendant fulfils these obligations and circumstances aggravating their liability are not determined, the sentence for their own crimes will not exceed half of the maximum penalty provided for such types of crime by the Criminal Code.
 The court has discretion to show further leniency.

 Are any types of payment procedure exempt from liability under the corruption regulations in your jurisdiction?

-Russian law does not provide for such concept.
+Russian law does not provide for such a concept.

 What other defences are available and who can qualify?

-Under the Administrative Offences Code, a legal entity will be guilty of an administrative offence if it can be established that it did not take all necessary measures to ensure compliance with the violated regulations and this violation constitutes the relevant administrative offence (Article 2.1 (2)).
-That means that a legal entity accused of an offence according to Article 19.28 of the Administrative Offences Code (unlawful remuneration on behalf of a legal entity) may claim that it has taken all measures necessary to prevent such bribery committed by its employees or agents.
+Under the Administrative Offences Code, a legal entity will be guilty of an administrative offence if it can be established that it did not take all necessary measures to ensure compliance with the violated regulations and that this violation constitutes the relevant administrative offence (Article 2.1 (2)).
+This means that a legal entity accused of an offence under Article 19.28 of the Administrative Offences Code (unlawful remuneration on behalf of a legal entity) may claim that it has taken all measures necessary to prevent such bribery committed by its employees or agents.

 What compliance procedures and policies can a company put in place to assist in the creation of safe harbours?

-Article 13.3 of the Anti-corruption Law obliges organisations to develop and implement measures to prevent corruption.
-According to the law these measures can include:
+General compliance procedures Article 13.3 of the Anti-corruption Law obliges organisations to develop and implement measures to prevent corruption.
+These measures include:

-- designating departments and officers responsible for preventing bribery and other violations of law;
+- designating departments and officers responsible for preventing bribery and other violations of the law;

 - cooperating with law enforcement authorities;